espruino/EspruinoDocs/tutorials/Quick Start Code.md

 The right-hand side is a text editor.
-You can click the `</>` icon to swap to a graphical code editor, and can click ![the Upload Icon](Quick Start Code/upload_icon.png) to send the code you wrote one the right-hand side to Espruino.
+You can click the `</>` icon to swap to a graphical code editor, and can click ![the Upload Icon](Quick Start Code/upload_icon.png) to send the code you wrote on the right-hand side to Espruino.

 If you're using any version of the Espruino IDE, you can click on  ![the Book icon](Quick Start Code/book_icon.png) in the top right, then: